PlanterApp/planter_docs/content/en/docs/100_gardens/106_undo-redo/index.md

 Made a mistake in your garden?
 No sweat!

-You can undo (or redo) your **9 most recent actions** (including adding and removing plants, adding notes and events, and customizing backgrounds)
+You can undo (or redo) your **9 most recent actions** (including adding and deleting plants, adding notes and events, and customizing backgrounds)

 1. Use the **Undo** button{{< screenshot Undo1.jpg "Screenshot of the undo button" >}} to undo actions in sequential order